 |Steiner Safari UltraSharp||4.3 x 5 x 2.2 inches||0.8 pounds||10x||Check price on Amazon|

-What To Look For In Your Compact Binoculars
+What To Look For in the Best Compact Binoculars

 One of the first things you want to look at is the magnification of your binoculars.
 Do you want to see things that are very far away or things that are not that far?